 All LAWS assignments must be "original works of authorship."
-To clarify, when a work is no longer "original," this policy sets forth specific examples of inappropriate conduct.
+To clarify when a work is no longer "original," this policy sets forth specific examples of inappropriate conduct.
 It is impossible, however, to anticipate and list every possible example of improper conduct.

-Therefore, the absence of a particular act from this document does not prevent appropriate discipline under the Honor Code.
+Therefore, the absence of a particular act from this document does not prevent appropriate discipline under the Student Honor Code.

 A violation of this policy may result in an "F" on the affected LAWS assignment and an "F" in the course.
-Faculty may refer violations of this policy to the Honor Code

-Committee as misconduct under Southwestern's Student Honor Code.
+Faculty may refer violations of this policy to the Honor Code Committee as misconduct under Southwestern's Student Honor Code.

-This policy does not override or revise in any way the school's plagiarism policy as set forth above and as noted in the Student Honor Code.
+This policy does not override or revise the school's plagiarism policy set forth above and in the Student Honor Code.

-1. Collaboration with other LAWS student
+1. Collaboration with other LAWS students

-Students may discuss thoughts and ideas with other students in the LAWS course.
-Students may not, however, share their notes (other than class notes), case lists, printouts, charts, drafts, or any other material that contains the students' thoughts on the problem and may not work together beyond general thoughts and ideas except as expressly permitted by the professor.
-Students may not read written materials out loud to another student counts as impermissible sharing.
+Unless otherwise restricted by your professor, students may discuss thoughts and ideas with other students in the LAWS course.
+Students may not, however, share their notes (other than class notes), case lists, printouts, charts, drafts, or any other materials that contain the students' thoughts on the problem and may not work together beyond general thoughts and ideas except as expressly permitted by the professor.
+Students may not read written materials out loud to another student, as this activity counts as impermissible collaboration.

-Students enrolled in SCALE may not discuss thoughts, ideas, or written information with any student enrolled in the LAWS course in the traditional day program, evening program, PLEAS, or part-time day program.
-Students enrolled in SCALE may only discuss thoughts and ideas with students currently enrolled in the SCALE LAWS course.
+Students enrolled in SCALE may not discuss thoughts, ideas, or written information with any student enrolled in the LAWS course in the full-time day program, PLEAS, part-time day program, or the Online J.D.
+Program.
+Students enrolled in SCALE may discuss thoughts and ideas only with students currently enrolled in the SCALE LAWS course.